LaToya Bass Founder of D&M Office Solutions, LLC

 LaToya Bass is the founder of D&M Office Solutions, LLC.
-She gets a feeling of accomplishment when she keep things organized and running smoothly.
+She gets a feeling of accomplishment when she keeps things organized and running smoothly.
 She loves helping small business owners meet their goals and live out their dreams.
-She begin our process with each new client the same way.
+She begins her process with each new client the same way.

 Q: If you could explain yourself in a couple of sentences, how would you do that?